Bartozzz/bartozzz.github.io/content/blog/ultimate-gatsby-seo-guide/how-to-create-a-sitemap.md

 ## Step 3: Update your robots.txt file

-The `robots.txt` file is a text file placed in a website's root directory to instruct web crawlers about which parts of the site should not be crawled or indexed.
+The `robots.txt` file is a text file placed in a website’s root directory to instruct web crawlers about which parts of the site should not be crawled or indexed.
 The `Sitemap` directive in the `robots.txt` file is used to indicate the location of the XML sitemap.

 To generate a `robots.txt` file, you can use the [`gatsby-plugin-robots-txt`](https://www.gatsbyjs.com/plugins/gatsby-plugin-robots-txt/) plugin.
-For our use case, we won't overengineer the configuration.
-Let's manually create a `robots.txt` file in the `static` folder and simply add a reference to the sitemap file to allow all crawlers to index our website:
+For our use case, we won’t overengineer the configuration.
+Let’s manually create a `robots.txt` file in the `static` folder and simply add a reference to the sitemap file to allow all crawlers to index our website:

 ```txt
 Sitemap: https://example.com/sitemap-index.xml